 Now that we've looked at supplements, let's look at how to boost DAO levels without adding more pills to your day.
 There are a number of different ways to increase DAO enzymes naturally, which you can do in place of or in addition to DAO supplements.

 You should begin by starting a low histamine diet.
 To start eating low histamine, first you must eliminate foods that are known to be high in histamine, such as fermented foods and drinks.
-You can also increase your DAO enzymes naturally by carefully balancing your low histamine diet— ask your doctor to run a blood test to check your levels of copper, iron, vitamins B6 & B12, and vitamin c (ascorbic acid).
+You can also increase your DAO enzymes naturally by carefully balancing your low histamine diet.

-All of these are necessary for the proper breakdown of histamine by DAO, so make sure they’re present in your regular diet and that if you have a deficiency, it gets addressed.
-It’s also important to balance the different types of protein and fat you’re intaking.
+All of these nutrients are necessary for the proper breakdown of histamine by DAO, so make sure they're present in your regular diet and that if you have a deficiency, it gets addressed.
+It's also important to balance the different types of protein and fat you're intaking.

 An often-cited study into rats found that oleic acid in particular— an Omega-9 fatty acid found in olive oil— increases the amount of DAO secreted into the blood stream.